Sinking of the MS Estonia: Media

 It was also mentioned in the Swedish film Force Majeure.

+William Langewiesche published an in-depth recounting of the sinking in The Atlantic, interviewing several survivors.

 Estonia, a Finnish eight-part television series about MS Estonias accident, was produced by Fisher King company for the Nordic streaming service C More and released in 2023.
-According to the creators behind the series, the effort was said to be the most expensive drama series ever produced in Finland.
+According to the creators, the effort was the most expensive drama series ever produced in Finland.

 In addition, the disaster has inspired several musical works: